-This summer, be prepared for a stunning new display of jellyfish at the Aquarium’s brand-new Ocean Invaders exhibit.
-Launching in December at SEA LIFE Melbourne Aquarium, this new $1.5 million jellyfish exhibition features a number of new jellyfish species never before seen at the Aquarium.
+This summer, be prepared for a stunning display of jellyfish at the Aquarium’s brand-new Ocean Invaders exhibit.
+Launched on December 12 at SEA LIFE Melbourne Aquarium, this new $1.5 million jellyfish exhibition features a number of new jellyfish species never before seen at the Aquarium.

 You can also find out more about the science behind jellyfish and why we're seeing an increased population of certain species of jellyfish in the ocean.
 You'll even learn how you can help limit the sometimes problematic population increases.

-Ocean Invaders will be a permanent exhibition and entry is included in the admission price.
-It opens on December 12.
+Ocean Invaders is a permanent exhibition and entry is included in the admission price.
+It's now open.